-The proposed Project would not disturb any waterways, as the nearest waterway is the Feather River, being several miles to the east.
+The proposed Project would not disturb any waterways, as the nearest waterway is the Feather River several miles to the east.
 Therefore, migratory fish would not be affected.
 Nor are there any significant native trees proposed to be removed that could be potential nesting habitat for raptors and migratory birds that may choose to nest in the vicinity of the Project.
-As such there would be no significant impacts on fish or wildlife habitat.
+As such the impacts on fish or wildlife habitats will be less than significant.